PRA Changes For Portfolio Landlords 2024

 That will be the most challenging part of this change.
 The individual assessment of all your properties is critical because it’s not unusual for one property to make less than others and then use the more profitable ventures to cover the shortfall.

-There are a variety of reasons why income fluctuates for landlords.
-Some properties go through a spell of needing a lot of maintenance and repairs, or it could be a long-term tenant that’s just moved out leaving your property vacant.
+There are a variety of reasons why landlords’ income fluctuates.
+Some properties go through a spell of needing a lot of maintenance and repairs, or it could be a long-term tenant that’s just moved out, leaving your property vacant.

-The finances change on every property, every year.
+The finances of every property change every year.
 There is no fixed cost for maintenance or any other expenditure.
-Sometimes it’s higher and sometimes you make a loss.
+Sometimes, it’s higher, and sometimes, you make a loss.

 Just the one property making a loss could impact your chances of getting a new mortgage approved to increase your portfolio or refinance any existing property should it have increased in value.